GravityPDF/gravity-pdf-documentation/docs/v6/developers/mergetags-and-conditional-shortcodes.md

 ## Introduction

-Gravity Forms has a [powerful macro they call *Merge Tags*](https://www.gravityhelp.com/documentation/article/merge-tags/) which allows you to display form content, user meta data, post data and other information like the entry submission date.
-There's also [conditional shortcodes](https://www.gravityhelp.com/documentation/article/shortcodes/#conditional-shortcode) which you can use to allow simple *IF* statements.
-Both merge tags and conditional shortcodes are supported in PDF templates and together they make a powerful combination.
+Gravity Forms has a [powerful macro they call *Merge Tags*](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/) which allows you to display form content, user meta data, post data and other information like the entry submission date.
+There's also [conditional shortcodes](https://docs.gravityforms.com/shortcodes/#conditional-shortcode) which you can use to allow simple *IF* statements.
+Both merge tags and conditional shortcodes are supported in PDF templates, and together they make a powerful combination.

 ## Template Tutorial – Part 2

 ![The Hello World Gravity Forms form](https://resources.gravitypdf.com/uploads/2015/11/hello-world-form.png)

-In [Template Tutorial – Part 1](first-custom-pdf.md#template-tutorial) we showed you the very minimum needed to create a PDF template.
+In [Template Tutorial – Part 1](first-custom-pdf.md#template-tutorial--part-1) we showed you the very minimum needed to create a PDF template.
 In part 2 we're going to utilise merge tags and conditional shortcodes in a template.
-Before you begin you will need to [download the Gravity Forms form](https://resources.gravitypdf.com/uploads/2015/11/hello-world-gravity-form.json) (right click and 'save link as') we'll be working with and [import it into your website](https://www.gravityhelp.com/documentation/article/importing-a-form-into-gravity-forms/).
+Before you begin you will need to [download the Gravity Forms form](https://resources.gravitypdf.com/uploads/2015/11/hello-world-gravity-form.json) (right click and 'save link as') we'll be working with and [import it into your website](https://docs.gravityforms.com/importing-a-form-into-gravity-forms/).
 Once done, submit a new entry for the newly-imported *Hello World* form.

 ### Merge Tags